jeevsssss/slotify/README.md

 ```
 ## Usage

--Launch the Slotify application in your web browser.
+- Launch the Slotify application in your web browser.
--Register a new account or log in with your existing account.
+- Register a new account or log in with your existing account.
--Upload your music files to the music library.
+- Upload your music files to the music library.
--Create playlists and add songs to them.
+- Create playlists and add songs to them.
--Search for songs, albums, and artists using the search functionality.
+- Search for songs, albums, and artists using the search functionality.
--Play, pause, skip, and control the volume of the music playback.
+- Play, pause, skip, and control the volume of the music playback.

 ## Technologies Used